-The Game Developer–an elusive, tempting career.
+The Video Game Developer–an elusive, tempting career.
 Whether you’ve been coding since you were born, or been gaming since your thumbs were long enough, it’s time to do some exploring.

 This job profile guide is going to take a look into the lives of game developers.
 We’ll peel back the curtain and see what actually goes into making entertainment for the masses.

 The words game developer and programmer in this case are used interchangeably.
 A game developer is responsible for the creation of software and programming logic that makes a game–a game.

 They could be building the artificial intelligence of the characters and creatures the player will encounter, creating the game’s mechanics, developing software tools, and troubleshooting problems as they come up.